Gradient boosting for convex cone predict and optimize problems: Introduction

 The remainder of the paper is outlined as follows.
 We begin with a brief overview of related work on integrated prediction and optimization.
-In Section \ref{sec:dboost_method} we present convex quadratic cone programming in the context of the the SPO framework and provide the fixed-point implicit differentiation algorithm.
-We then present the \dboost~ framework as a general extension of the gradient boosting algorithm proposed by \citet{Friedman2001}.
-Experimental results are provided in Section \ref{sec:results} and demonstrate that training prediction models with \dboost~ can reduce decision regret by anywhere from $15\%$-$90\%$ in comparison to existing solutions.
-We conclude with a summary of results and a discussion of future work.
+In Section \ref{sec:dboost_method} we present convex quadratic cone programming in the context of the SPO framework and provide the fixed-point implicit differentiation algorithm.
+We then present the \dboost~framework as a general extension of the gradient boosting algorithm proposed by \citet{Friedman2001}.
+Experimental results are provided in Section \ref{sec:results} and demonstrate that training prediction models with \dboost~can reduce decision regret by anywhere from $15\%-90\%$ in comparison to existing solutions.